Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 It is recommended to create a .NET Timer with the same interval as the scheduled task and use `IMessageSession.SendLocal` to send a message to process.
 Using message processing has the benefit of using recoverability and uses a transactional context.
 If these benefits are not needed then do not send a message at all and directly invoke logic from the timer.

-INFO: The behavior in NServiceBus version 7 is to **not** retry the task on failures, so be sure to wrap the business logic in a `try-catch` statement to get the same behavior in NServicebus version 8.
+INFO: The behavior in NServiceBus version 7 is to **not** retry the task on failures, so be sure to wrap the business logic in a `try-catch` statement to get the same behavior in NServiceBus version 8.

 See the [scheduling with .NET Timers sample](/samples/scheduling/timer) for more details.

 ## Meaningful exceptions when stopped

-NServiceBus version 8 throws an `InvalidOperationException` when invoking message opererations on `IMessageSession` when the endpoint instance is stopping or stopped to indicate that the instance can no longer be used.
+NServiceBus version 8 throws an `InvalidOperationException` when invoking message operations on `IMessageSession` when the endpoint instance is stopping or stopped to indicate that the instance can no longer be used.

 ## Non-durable messaging